 The Ecovillage at Currumbin has won over 33 accolades for its design and leadership in sustainability – see the Awards page for more information.
 This makes it the most awarded residential estate in Australia.

 GROUND at Currumbin also operates from the Village Centre selling fresh, local and organic produce each Saturday morning and health practitioner rooms during mainly weekdays.

 The Old Dairy Community Centre was constructed from and old dairy that previously existed on the site.
 The Reduce/Reuse/Recycle (RRR) Centre was completed in 2016.
 The final studio homes are in planning stage inside the village centre.
 A central community garden is also planned.
 Most residents tend to their own gardens near their homes or in greenways with friends/neighbours.

 To build a house in the ecovillage requires owners and builders to meet specific building codes that encourage sustainable building practices which improve quality of life for occupants and help to reduce on-going operation costs.
 As a result, most residents have little or no electricity bills.

 The ecovillage homes are 100% self sufficient for water.
-Homes only use rain water for potable uses and stages 1 and 2 share a large commercial waste water treatment system that delivers high quality recycled water back around the village.
+Homes in stages 1 and 2 share a large centralised waste water treatment system that delivers high quality recycled water back around the village.

 The ecovillage is not a religious, arts or organisation based community.
 It developed organically with people from all walks of life choosing to live in the estate for a range of different reasons.
 The demographic is widely spread with some young families, older families, singles, travellers and retirees all enjoying the best the village has to offer.